CPSECapstone/MicroPolyPages/index.md

 * The system shall support Win32 calls or other standard query calls

 <h2>Docs</h2>
-* You can find our final presentations from every quarter, final project architectures, and the MicroPoly Technical Specification in the README of the GitHub Repo.
+* You can find our final presentations from every quarter, final project architectures, and the MicroPoly Technical Specification in the (README of the GitHub Repo)[https://github.com/CPSECapstone/MicroPoly/blob/update-docs/README.md].
 There is also information on recompiling the production executable.